crt26/pqc-evaluation-tools/README.md

 - x86 Linux Machines using a Debian-based operating system
 - ARM Linux devices using a 64-bit Debian based Operating System
-- Windows systems, if used **only** for parsing raw performance results

 ### Tested Dependency Libraries <!-- omit from toc -->
 This version of the repository has been fully tested with the following library versions: